 Sometimes the deals they’re offering don’t exist at all.
 And other times, the deals aren’t what they claim to be.
 For example, you may pay for the right to book a trip, but that trip is already full.

 Or you get a free trip but have to listen to a high-pressure timeshare sales pitch.
 These are particularly dangerous because it puts you at risk of buying a timeshare.

-Timeshares last forever, are difficult to get rid of once you buy one.
+Timeshares last forever and are difficult to cancel once you buy one.
 And they can cost thousands and thousands of dollars.
 In fact, people often find themselves paying thousands of dollars just to get rid of their timeshare!